breitmuuufrosch/OpenCvPipeline/readme.md

 * **FaceInpaintingPConvKeras**: Consists of two steps internally:
     * First, detect the face.
 If no face is found, try to inpaint naively with the last known position and try to detect the face again.
 (Significantly higher chance to succeed)
     * Inpaint the face based on the detected landmarks.

+# Future work (not defined)

+* Create a GUI to see the active steps and the values used for the algorithms.
+(This was no used for my thesis.
+I only needed a fast way to apply the same pipeline to a vast of videos with only a few different parameters.)
+* Implementation of more steps or add feature-writing to csv for some steps.